Spentine/Spentris/documentation/docs.md

   author: // {string} the creator of the puzzle
   description: // {string} description of puzzle
-  dateCreated: // {ISOString} the datetime it was created }
+  dateCreated: // {ISOString} the datetime it was created
+  dateModified: // {ISOString} the datetime it was modified }
 ```